top of page

 Another clan who rose under Toledo, was the family Sánchez Paredes, owners of a mining and real estate empire from the coastal province of La Libertad.
 Already in 2002, there were investigations of money laundering.
 But they were quickly dropped.
 Later photos were published where members of the family were posing with the Secretary of Agriculture from „Peru Posible“,José León.
 The investigation began only after the end of Toledo's presidency in 2007 and have progressed slowly.
 Again and again judges were being replaced and hearings postponed.
 Toledo was investigated in connection with the Odebrecht scandal of 2017.
 He evaded arrest by setting off for the USA.
 Peru has requested his extradition.
 The former World Bank employee has influential friends there.

 Fujimori (1990-2000) opened the circle of imprisoned ex-presidents.
 Like them, he was convicted of corruption.
-But there are also serious human rights violations,- but not for drug trafficking.
-That is despite his government’s close connections with the mafia, especially with the Medellin cartel of Pablo Escobar.
-Already the first campaign in 1990 was financed, according to a congressional committee, by Colombian cartels.
+But there are also serious human rights violations.
+However, it was precisely his government that was closely linked to the Mafia, especially with Pablo Escobar's Medellin Cartel.
+According to a parliamentary committee, even the first campaign was financed by Colombian cartels.

 Bildschirmfoto 2019-04-25 um 17.12.25_be